The Minimalist Shoe and Barefoot Running Craze

 Get Into Your Minimalist Shoe Quicker!

-Want to speed up the process, try practising the following:
+Want to speed up the process, try practicing the following:

 Pointing Toes: Aim at something in the room and point to it with your toe.
 Holding position for five seconds, then try to point toward your own face for five seconds.
 Repeating process ten times alternating feet.

 Spreading Toes: Using a rubber band around your toes, taunt so that it drives your toes together if you let it.
 Try to spread your toes out and hold that position for a few seconds.
 Alternating feet, do two sets of ten reps.